sankeer28/glo-bus-max-eps/README.md

 - Linear Interpolation
   - Used for scaling values within constraints
   - Applied when adjusting input values
-- Pareto Efficiency
-  - Tracks solutions that are optimal across multiple objectives
-  - Used in comparing different combinations of values

 ## High EPS Strategy Guide